What is Automated Prompt Engineering?

 Tools for prompt engineering

-Several tools and frameworks can assist developers in automating and optimizing their prompt engineering tasks.
+Several tools and frameworks can assist developers in automating and optimizing their prompt management tasks.
 Here are some popular options:

 OpenAI's GPT and API